 GSC is not a standards development organization.

 Decision making in GSC is by consensus of the Heads of Delegation.
-This can either be expressed in HoD-only meetings/teleconferences or in GSC Plenary meetings.
+This can either be expressed in HoD-only meetings/teleconferences or in GSC Plenary sessions.

 3.0 Members of GSC

 The Members of GSC are the Participating Standards Organizations and the ITU.